Alice James: Life

 Born into a wealthy and intellectually active family, daughter of Henry James Sr. of Albany, New York, and Mary Robertson Walsh.
-James soon developed the psychological and physical problems that would plague her until the end of her life at age 43.
+James soon developed the psychological and physical problems that would plague her until the end of her life at age 43 due to breast cancer.
 The youngest of five children, she lived with her parents until their deaths in 1882.
 She went to a Boston school called Miss Clapp’s, where she met Frances Rollins Morse, one of her life-long friends often cited in her published diary and correspondence.

 James taught history from 1873 to 1876 for the Society to Encourage Studies at Home, a Boston-based correspondence school for women founded by Anna Eliot Ticknor.
 The three years she taught were "among the most illness-free she had."
 James never married, seeking affection from her brothers and female friends instead.
 After her father's death in late 1882, she inherited a share in the income from the family properties in Albany, and her brother Henry made over his own share to her.
 This allowed her to live independently without employment.